 Call 911 or emergency medical assistance

-Call 911 if vomiting blood causes signs and symptoms of shock, such as:
+Call 911 if vomiting blood causes signs and symptoms of severe blood loss or shock, such as:

 - Rapid, shallow breathing

 - Dizziness or lightheadedness after standing up

 - Blurred vision

 - Low urine output

 Seek immediate medical attention